 Stories by 15 community members of all ages are layered with movement.

 Mouse in House

 This work for children, adapted from the book by Elizabeth Spires, is about a mouse who forms a friendship with reclusive 19th-century poet Emily Dickinson.
 The mouse’s life changes forever when a gust of wind blows one of Emily’s poems her way.
 Moved by Emily’s evocative words that capture her own feelings, the mouse becomes determined to be a poet herself.
-Young audience members learn that everyone can write about their feelings and that even a common mouse is capable of creating beautiful poetry.

 The Big Meow